 (e) The Commission shall have the authority to request directly from each department, agency, or instrumentality of the District Government, and each department, agency, or instrumentality is hereby authorized to furnish directly to the Commission upon its request, any information reasonably considered necessary by the Commission to carry out its functions under this subtitle.

 (f) The Commission is authorized to use space and supplies owned or rented by the District government.
-The Commission is further authorized to use staff loaned from the Council or detailed by the Mayor for such purposes consistent with this subtitle as the Commission may determine.
+The Chairperson of the Commission is further authorized to request from the Mayor or Chairman of the Council the use of staff loaned from the Council or detailed by the Mayor for such purposes consistent with this subtitle as the Commission may determine.

+(g) The Procurement Practices Reform Act of 2010, effective April 8, 2011 (D.C.
+Law 18-371; D.C.
+Official Code § 2-351.01 et seq.), and its implementing regulations, shall not apply to the Commission.

-(g) The Commission’s operations shall be funded by annual appropriations, private sector assistance, or both.
+(h) The Commission’s operations shall be funded by annual appropriations.

-(h)(1) If a special fund is established by the Commission for the receipt of operating donations from non-government sources, the fund shall be administered in accordance with established funding and auditing procedures of the District government.
-The expenditure of such donations shall not be subject to appropriation.
-The Commission shall keep a record, available to the public for inspection, of all such donations and any substantial non-government in-kind contributions received.
-The record shall include the full name, address, and occupation or type of business of each donor.

-(2) For the purposes of this subtitle, the term “Substantial non-government in-kind contributions” includes any service reasonably valued at more than $5,000 that is received from any source other than the District or federal government.
+Section 7125.
+Section 105(c) of the Procurement Practices Reform Act of 2010, effective April 8, 2011 (D.C.
+Law 18-371; D.C.
+Official Code § 2-351.05(c)), is amended as follows:

+(a) Paragraph (19) is amended by striking the phrase "; and" and inserting a semicolon in its place.

+(b) Paragraph (20) is amended by striking the period and inserting the phrase "; and" in its place.

+(c) A new paragraph (21) is added to read as follows:

+"(21) The Expenditure Commission.".

+Section 7126.
+Applicability.

+This subtitle shall apply as of September 1, 2019.

 SUBTITLE N. NONPROFIT WORKFORCE HOUSING TAX EXEMPTION

 Sec.
 7131.
 Short title.